Sunday, December 13, 2009

 first day back in the office.

-asked to step in as
+asked to step in as assistant office manager.

 done and done.